-Labyrinth Lost was definitely one of the best book surprises I’ve found so far this year!
-It’s like a Latina version of The Raven Cycle meets The Mortal Instruments & Alice in Wonderland?
-But it’s also just super original!
-(See my review here).
+Labyrinth Lost was definitely one of the best book surprises I’ve found so far this year (see my review here).
 I loved Zoraida Cordova’s story so much that I wanted to share more of her thoughts with everyone before her book’s September 6 release!

 Zoraida Córdova was born in Ecuador and raised in Queens, New York.
 She is the author of The Vicious Deep trilogy, the On the Verge series, and Labyrinth Lost.
 She loves black coffee, snark, and still believes in magic.
 Send her a tweet @Zlikeinzorro